|

 wood.
 It's sweet and fairly unctuous without being heavy or

 cloying.
-Of course, foie gras might be a fine accompaniment.
+Of course, foie gras might be a fine accompaniment. if you

 But you could also serve this with fruit desserts such as an apple tart,